challenger-hkn/challenger-hkn/README.md

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="400" height="300" />

 ## Hi there, I'm Hakan 👋
-I'm a data scientist and I machine learning engineer with a strong passion and eagerness to learn!
+I'm a data scientist / machine learning engineer with a strong passion and eagerness to learn!
 - I’m working on machine learning, DL and NLP.
 - I'm currently learning as usual. 😂
 - I’m looking to collaborate with other Data Scientists.